La Junta Indians: 16th century

-Later history
+17th century

 After the Spanish found shorter routes to travel north to their colonies in New Mexico, they bypassed La Junta.
 It became a quiet backwater of little interest except to slavers and priests.
 In the 17th century, the accumulated losses due to Eurasian infectious diseases, and Apache and Spanish raids caused the population to diminish.

-In 1683, Juan Sabeata, a Jumano, re-ignited Spanish interest in La Junta.
+In 1683, Juan Sabeata (Jumano) reignited Spanish interest in La Junta.
 He appealed to the governor in El Paso to send priests to the area, saying that the Indians wanted to become Christian.
 Sabeata also asked the Spanish to help the La Junta to defend against the Apache.
 Four priests and several soldiers were assigned to La Junta, arriving to find that the Indians had already built thatched-roof churches for them.
 The Spanish appointed Sabeata as governor and La Junta became temporarily prominent as a regional trade center, but Sabeata could not gain Spanish assistance to combat the Apache.

-When the Indians all over northern Mexico revolted in 1689 to protest the continuing slave trade, the missions in La Junta were closed.
-The Spanish tried to reestablish a foothold there; a party visited in 1715, when they found the population had declined to 2,100.
+When the Indians all over Northern Mexico revolted in 1689 to protest the continuing slave trade, the missions in La Junta were closed.
+The Spanish tried to reestablish a foothold there.
+A party visited in 1715, when they found the population had declined to 2,100.
 They did not build a fort and mission until 1760.
 By this time the La Junta Indians had further declined in number.
 Many of the survivors soon left the area, discouraged by the harshness of Spanish rule, continuing Apache raids, and a new threat from the Comanche, who had moved south from Colorado.
 Some La Junta Indians were forcibly transported to work in the silver mines of Parral; others intermarried with Spanish soldiers and their descendants became part of the Mestizo population; and still others joined their former enemies, the Apache and the Comanche.